-On an unconscious level, my fear stemmed from my mothers beliefs being instilled in me after her own marriage breakdown.
+On an unconscious level, some of my fear stemmed from my mothers beliefs being instilled in me after her own marriage breakdown.
 My parents divorced at a time when there was little financial help from the government.
-She repeatedly echoed the belief that “it’s hard being a single parent” and on an unconscious level I took this on.
+Mum repeatedly echoed the belief that “it’s hard being a single parent” and so I took this on.
 Financial hardship and a fear of being alone and lonely is the reason many women stay in marriages that are very psychically violent.
-Mum actively encouraged all of my siblings to stay in abusive marriages because of her own experience with hardship as a single parent.

 And why did I subject myself to 7 years of torment without saying anything?
 The problem with confronting a partner with your suspicions is that if the truth comes out, you must be prepared to act on it in some way.
-Even if that meant leaving.
+Even if that means leaving.
 He was already used to walking all over me, with my permission of course, so unless I was prepared to leave, there was little point speaking up.
-I had already come to know that anything I said fell on deaf ears, so it was strangely less painful to say nothing then it was to speak up and risk feeling ignored.
+It was strangely less painful to say nothing than it was to speak up and risk feeling ignored.
 And always I held fast to my mantra….
 Don’t rock the boat.
 Don’t speak your truth.
 Then of course… there was the unspoken fear……. if he didn’t want me, who else would want me?

-All these fears simply added to my despair because I truly wished that I was strong enough to do so.
-And another part of me still wanted my marriage and my husband.
+All these fears simply added to my despair because I truly wished that I was strong enough to leave.
+And believe it or not, another part of me still wanted my marriage to work.
 In hindsight, I’d say I had become addicted to him.
 Or addicted to the drama at the very least.
-But at this point, I reasoned that everything would be good if only he would change.
+I reasoned that everything would be good if only he would change.
 But we cannot change other people.
 We can only look at why we are allowing ourselves to be treated a certain way.
 What were my limiting beliefs about my self-worth that would make me think there was no alternative?
 I still believed that I must be doing something wrong.

 Although not present in a physical sense, the high class, young, athletic hookers were ever-present in our bed on a psychological-emotional level for me, and I never trusted him again.
-On a daily basis, I couldn’t let go of his betrayal, and the residual effect left from the emotional abuse I endured over that 7 years.
+On a daily basis, I couldn’t let go of his betrayal or the residual effect left from the emotional abuse I endured over that 7 years.
 I was filled with mistrust, anger and resentment, and continued to stuff it down inside.
-I never had closure.
 Don’t rock the boat.
 Don’t speak your truth.
+I never received closure.

 The Beginning of The End?

-It’s now November 2013 – our 25th wedding anniversary , and some 7 years have passed since we left the prostitutes behind us.
+Fast forward to November 2013.
+It’s our 25th wedding anniversary, and some 7 years have passed since we left the prostitutes behind us.
 He took me to Noosa for the weekend to celebrate such a big anniversary milestone.
 It was the first time in 20years that he hadn’t done something to sabotage our wedding anniversary so I was in seventh heaven.
 We had gone for a romantic dinner, and finished with a nightcap in the bar.
 And then it came ….
 “Just for something different” he said, “why don’t we hire a hooker to come to our room?“.

 I felt as though I had been kicked in the chest with a steel boot.
 The pain was incredible.
 My heart was literally breaking.
-He could see that I was visibly upset but he didn’t understand why.
-My response “Your passion for prostitutes nearly destroyed our marriage, and me.
+He could see that I was visibly upset and he didn’t understand why.
+Finding my voice I responded “Your passion for prostitutes nearly destroyed our marriage, and me.
 What part of that experience do you think I want to introduce back into my life?“.

 He suggested that if I wasn’t over the past yet, then I should see a psychologist!

-I went to bed with the pain still in my heart, and woke with it in the morning.
+I went to bed with the pain still in my heart, and awoke with it in the morning.

 When You Won’t Make the Move, the Universe Will Give You a Push

-Then, soon after our disastrous 2013 wedding anniversary, my husband grew increasingly emotionally and verbally mean.
-He treated me like he couldn’t stand to be alone in the same room as me, didn’t want to spend any time alone with me socially, and was easily angered at the very sound of my voice.
+Soon after our disastrous 2013 wedding anniversary, my husband grew increasingly emotionally and verbally mean.
+He acted like he couldn’t stand to be alone in the same room as me, didn’t want to spend any time alone with me socially, and was easily angered at the very sound of my voice.
 I kept asking what was wrong, and he kept replying that there were many pressures with work.
 By now we had been together 30 years, and I was worn out emotionally.

 I started questioning my life’s purpose, and in desperation began a daily chant to the universe… “Please give me an answer.
 What am I to do?
 Help me find my way again.
 Dear God, give me the strength to leave.”

 The universe heard.
 And they responded.
 I endured his hatred of me for 6 months until finally demanding to know why he was treating me this way.
 Such was his complete lack of communication skills and level of cowardice, that he responded with a text message .

 Said Text Msg: “For now, I still love you.
 But I’m not in love.”